Vedantsahai18/Leveraging-Conversational-AI-for-Secure-Healthcare-Assistance/README.md

-# EHR
+# Leveraging Conversational AI for Secure Healthcare Assistance
-Access control of medical records using BigchainDB & IPFS
+Access control of medical records using BigchainDB, IPFS & RASA

 # Table of Contents